 As an editor, I’ve worked with topics ranging from Buddhist psychiatry to metaphysical approaches to business and international aviation law.
 While my life to date has taken an unusual and sometimes surreal trajectory, the throughline has always been storytelling and the craft of language.

 On a personal level, I’ve always been spiritually curious.
 As a child, I dreamt lucidly and obsessed about parallel universes and the quantum implications of picking up my knife before my fork (I was a quirky kid).
 For much of my life, though, I explored from the neck up—I took refuge in my mind.
 In 2010, I made the decision to taper off the antidepressants I’d been on for half my life, and I began searching for ways to heal my brain naturally.
 Meditation, self-hypnosis, mindfulness, cognitive reframing—you name it, I did it.
 I was the proverbial man with his head on fire looking for water.
-I experienced an episode of profound grace, and I realized that the intellect for which I’d always been rewarded was also the source of my greatest pain.
-My greatest desire is to help people trapped in the mind experience depth and meaning, as well as to see the grace that surrounds them.
+I experienced an episode of profound grace, and I realized that knowledge without wisdom is bereft.
+My greatest desire is to help people experience depth and meaning, as well as to see the grace that surrounds them.
 I write in-depth on these topics at Living the Mess.

 I was born in Princeton, New Jersey, and I currently live on Vancouver Island in British Columbia, where I spend large swaths of time walking in nature.